hw630590/downloader/README.md

 ## timing / limits
 - overall start time is captured at the top (t0) and printed as took: X ms on success.
-- tikcdn: no explicit timeout - relies on fetch defaults.
+- tikcdn: no explicit timeout, relies on fetch defaults.
 - puppeteer path: 30 second hard timeout. if no matching stream is seen by then, it prints no stream and exits 1.
 - navigation itself has a 60s timeout, but errors from page.goto are swallowed (catch(() => {})) because we expect to exit before navigation finishes anyway.

 ## what it validates
 the mp4 is only accepted if:
 - buf.length >= 10000
-- bytes 4–8 equal ftyp (the ISO base media file format magic)
+- bytes 4-8 equal ftyp (the ISO base media file format magic)

-if tikcdn fails this check, it falls through to puppeteer. if puppeteer's chunk fails the ftyp check it still saves it but prints ⚠ not ftyp, puppeteer path is more trusting because we matched the URL pattern directly.
+if tikcdn fails this check, it falls through to puppeteer. if puppeteer's chunk fails the ftyp check it still saves it but prints not ftyp, puppeteer path is more trusting because we matched the URL pattern directly.

 ## exit codes
-- 0 — saved successfully
+- 0 - saved successfully
-- 1 — no url arg, no video id in url, no stream captured in 30s, or an unexpected error
+- 1 - no url arg, no video id in url, no stream captured in 30s, or an unexpected error

 ## files
-- tt-downloads/ — created on run if missing
+- tt-downloads/ - created on run if missing
-- tt-downloads/<id>.mp4 — the downloaded video
+- tt-downloads/<id>.mp4 - the downloaded video

 ## caveats
 - tiktok changes their video URL structure and CDN hosts regularly. the regex /v\d+-webapp.*tiktok\.com/ may need updating when it stops matching.